Clara Schabbel: Arrest

 Schabbel was arrested on 18 October 1942 in Berlin.
 At the end of a trial that lasted from 28 to 30 January 1943, Schabbel was sentenced by the 2nd Senate of the Reichskriegsgericht to the death penalty 'because of enemy favoritism'.
 On 5 August 1943, Schabbel was executed in Plötzensee Prison on the same day as Ursula Goetze, Liane Berkowitz, Eva-Maria Buch, Anna Krauss, Hilde Coppi, Maria Terwiel, Else Imme, Cato Bontjes van Beek, Oda Schottmüller, Rose Schlösinger, Frida Wesolek and Ingeborg Kummerow were executed.

 In her last letter to relatives she stated:

 "Dear girls, dear brother-in-law, dear nephews and nieces, I send you a farewell greeting today.
 My time is up.
 Don't worry, I'll soon be over it all.
 Thank you so much for your love...
 I'm not afraid and I'll die peacefully.
 Keep a place for me in your hearts.
 Give my regards to all my friends you still know and see.
 Stay healthy, and may you all spend many more happy hours together.
 I hope the war will end soon...
 So farewell, farewell.
 I send you all my deepest kisses in my thoughts.
 Your sister, sister-in-law, and Aunt Klara."

 On 11 March 1943, Schabbels son, Leo Schabbel, a Wehrmacht soldier was arrested.
 His arrest resulted from the Nazi German tradition of Sippenhaft, the idea that a family or clan shares the responsibility for a crime or act committed by one of its members.
-He had been wounded by a russian grenade in Sevastopol and was in a hospital bed, severly underweight with a fever, when he was arrested.
+He had been wounded by a russian grenade in Sevastopol and was in a hospital bed, severely underweight with a fever, when he was arrested.
 After being interrogated by the Gestapo, he was sentenced to 5 years in prison by the imperial court.